AmirhosseinHonardoust/Anomaly-Detection/README.md

 - Detect fraud or anomalies in real financial data out of the box
 - Tune detector thresholds for any specific dataset or business
-- Provide real-time/streaming detection — it's a batch CLI
+- Provide real-time/streaming detection, it's a batch CLI
 - Guarantee the injected "anomalies" match what a real-world system would flag
 - Replace a reviewed, monitored production anomaly-detection pipeline